Newmarche History, Family Crest & Coats of Arms

 The surname Newmarche was first found in Breckonshire (Breconshire) in Wales where they held a family seat from the time of the Norman Conquest of England by Duke William of Normandy in the year 1066.
 Bernard of Neuf-Marche near Neufchatel in Normandy, a Norman noble at Hastings, founded a priory at Bracknock which was a cell of the Battel Abbey in Sussex.
 His successor, Baron Newmarch was summoned to Parliament.
 Adam de Newmarch was Baron Newmarch.

 Early History of the Newmarche family

-Another 167 words (12 lines of text) covering the years 129 and 1290 are included under the topic Early Newmarche History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newmarche research.
+Another 84 words (6 lines of text) covering the years 129 and 1290 are included under the topic Early Newmarche History in all our PDF Extended History products and printed products wherever possible.